Irish Genealogy – When to Hire a Genealogist

 Noreen: When you engage a genealogist you are handing over your family records and anecdotes and entrusting them to the care of the genealogist.
 You should check the genealogist’s credentials.

 Always check their website – does their style or approach appeal to you?
 Once you make the initial contact, do you feel a rapport – do you feel that the genealogist understands your needs?
 How flexible are they or do they have set report packages?
 Are their pricing structures visible?
-The National Library of Ireland and the National Archives of Ireland hold lists of genealogists and researchers on their websites.
+The National Library of Ireland and the National Archives of Ireland provide genealogical assistance and research resources on their websites.

 Mike: Can you give a couple of examples of the work that you were happiest (or surprised) with?